pomsky-lang/pomsky/book/src/language-tour/character-classes.md

 ```

 How does this work?
 Since the character class is negated, the part within the square bracket has
 to match anything _except_ the things we want: Letters and digits.
-Since `!word` also doesn't match
+Since <rulex>`!word` also
-underscores, we add `'_'` to get the desired result.
-This "double negation trick" can be used to
+doesn't match underscores, we add <rulex>`'_'` to get the desired result.
-remove some things from a shorthand.
+This "double negation trick" can be used to remove some things from a shorthand.